Food Allergies

 Test systems vary with regard to measurements, and similarly reported results may not be equivalent.[79]
 The clinician should also be aware of different reporting units that are not interchangeable with one another (eg, class vs units vs percentage).

 An emerging serum test is component resolved diagnosis (CRD).
 Foods are composed of many proteins to which an IgE immune response may develop.
 IgE responses against labile proteins may carry little risk of significant allergy because these proteins presumably do not easily enter the circulation.
 In contrast, stable proteins are clinically relevant.
 With peanut, for example, the proteins Ara h 1, Ara h2, Ara h 3, and Ara h 9 are relatively stable, while Ara h 8 is a pollen related protein that is labile.
 In CRD, positive testing to Ara h 8 with negative results to Ara H 1-3 and 9 is typically not associated with any significant clinical allergy.
-These types of tests are being evaluated for improved diagnosis for many foods.[55, 56]
+These types of tests are being evaluated for improved diagnosis for multiple foods.[80, 81]

 Peripheral serum measurements of eosinophils or total IgE concentrations